 As you may have guessed, I’m not a huge fan of this idea.
-In fact, this concept of doing magic for yourself being morally wrong gets my hackles up pretty quick for a lot of reasons.
-Today, we’re going to take a look at exactly why I disagree with this tenant and why I think you should definitely start doing magic that improves your life today.
+In fact, this concept of doing magic for yourself being morally wrong gets my hackles up pretty quickly for a lot of reasons.
+Today, we’re going to take a look at exactly why I disagree with this tenet and why I think you should definitely start doing magic that improves your life today.

 Why is this idea so prevalent in the first place?

 It’s not surprising that this idea is so widespread in our communities.
 After all, witchcraft is, for the most part, still a community of converts.
 We all came here from somewhere else.
 For those of us in the western world, this usually means some flavor of Christianity.

 Now, we won’t be going in-depth on the subject of whether or not the moral teachings of Christianity are correct because this isn’t a religion blog, it’s a witchcraft blog.
 Instead, I just want to take a look at how a little bit of religious muddling has caused an entire generation of new witches to feel shackled in their craft.
 Think about it, our old religions often taught that selflessness was a good thing, that suffering was a way to get closer to god, and that if you were “greedy” and wanted nice things for yourself that you were a bad person.